 Have you ever seen a whirlpool or paid attention to the water when the bathtub or sink drain?
 If you have, you will remember the little vortex the water forms as its going down the drain.
 When Service Today cleans blocked drains in Sydney, that is one of the little details we pay attention to.

 When water goes down the drain of your tub or sink, it picks up speed and starts to swirl and ends up forming a little whirlpool, or vortex.
 As the water rushes down the drain, the vortex spins faster.
 If your sink or tub starts clogging, this may be the first place you will notice it.
 Your vortex will spin slower and slower and will be wide rather than tight.
 Eventually, it will simply stop rotating and you will have water standing in your sink or drain.
-This is the part where you call the plumber.
+This is the part where you call a plumber.
 When it was starting to slow down was the time when you could probably fix it yourself.
 Perhaps a little drain cleaner would have done the trick.

 Toilet Flush ability